 You can see that this patient, this person has actually low beneficial bacteria.
-So you can see lactobacillus is a beneficial flora along with bifidobacter is also a beneficial probiotics.
-So off the bat you can already see the person has low beneficial bacteria.
+So you can see lactobacillus is a beneficial flora along with bifidobacter.
+It is also a beneficial probiotic.
+You can already see the person has low beneficial bacteria.
 That’s automatically starting to make me feel like there is a dysbiosis.
 Dys– meaning out of balance, –biosis meaning bacteria.
-So out of balance regarding bacteria, typically more bad stuff than good.
-We already know the bacteria that’s good is low, right?
+This out of balance regarding bacteria, typically more bad stuff than good.
+We already know the bacteria that’s good is low.

-Go down a little bit further.
-Look at this.
-We got the trifecta.
-Wooh!
-Blasto, Dientamoeba fragilis and Endolimax nana.
+Go down a little bit further.We got the trifecta: Blasto, Dientamoeba fragilis and Endolimax nana.
 Then we go a little lower, there’s also candida.
 So we got a bacterial overgrowth.
 We have 3 parasitic infections, not one, but two, but three—Blasto, Dientamoeba fragilis and Endolimax nana.
 We have candida albicans and we have low beneficial bacteria, and if we don’t add any more insult to injury, we also see low levels of enzymes.
 This is important.

 Looking at the various compound, Elastase, which gives us a pretty good marker of what’s coming out of the pancreas.
 So Elastase is low, low pancreatic output, and we also see low SigA, which is the localized immune system in the gut, and that kind of makes sense.
-How’s your immune system going to be when 70-80% of it is in the GALT and MALT, which is in the stomach and the small intestine, when you got 3 infections—3 major parasitic infections, a candida overgrowth, low beneficial flora, and 2 dysbiotic bacterial overgrowths, right?
+How’s your immune system going to be when 70-80% of it is in the GALT and MALT, which is in the stomach and the small intestine, when you got 3 infections—3 major parasitic infections, a candida overgrowth, low beneficial flora, and 2 dysbiotic bacterial overgrowths.
 And then we also can’t break down our food well, so you see this sets us up for the perfect storm in functional medicine world.
 That’s why we look at the gut because most people they would be passed and they wouldn’t have this deep assessment to figure out what’s happening under the hood.

-The Organic Acids Test
+The Organic Acid Test

 So real quickly about organic acids, organic acids can go high or go low.
 High organic acids, my analogy is it’s like making a million dollars a year but spending two.
 You’re still a million bucks in debt.
-It’s a lot of debt, versus someone on the low side—a lower organic acids that’s like making 10 thousand a year, but you’re spending 20.
-Yeah, so you have a lot less in the supply side which is kind of important.
-So typically lower organic acids mean it’s a longer type of chronic issue, where higher means it’s more of an acute issue in this typically a little bit more resiliency there.
-So high and low, both are signs of deficiency.
+It’s a lot of debt, versus someone on the low side—a lower organic acids, that’s like making 10 thousand a year, but you’re spending 20.
+So you have a lot less in the supply side which is kind of important.
+Typically, lower organic acids mean it’s a longer type of chronic issue; where higher means it’s more of an acute issue in this typically a little bit more resiliency there.
+And so high and low, both are signs of deficiency.
 Don’t let the high fool you.
 High still means there’s essentially a functional deficiency based on the high demand.
-So high and low, the sweet spot’s kind of in the middle.
+The sweet spot’s kind of in the middle.